Complete Health Care Tips for Senior and Aging Dogs

 Diet quality and control: Remember food matters a lot.
 The quality of food has a direct impact on your pet’s health.
 Choose the best food but give it in proper quantity.
 Too much food may cause weight gain, which is not advisable for older dogs.
 Ask your vet what and how much food should be given to the pet.

 Nutritional supplement: Nutrition forms an important part of the pet’s food.
 Nutritional supplements will help maintain their joints and keep many diseases at bay.
 Add fatty acids like DHA and EPA in your pet’s diet to keep your pet healthy.
 Prevention is always better as treatments are far more expensive.
-For example, it is good to invest in joint supplements than to pay for dog arthritis treatment.
+For example, it is good to invest in joint supplements than to pay for dog joint treatment.
 However, it is important to choose the right food under the veterinarian’s guidance as excess or deficit of any vitamin or mineral may cause diseases.

 Exercise and rejuvenation: Your senior furry pal must exercise regularly to keep his joints moving.
 Light exercise, swimming, under water treadmill, simple stretching, walking are easy to incorporate in his daily routine.
 These rejuvenating sessions keep the pet active and prevent many aging diseases like dog arthritis etc.